Akshay-kallada/PRODIGY_CS_03/README.md

 Contributing 🤝
 Contributions are welcome!
 Please open an issue or submit a pull request for any:

-.
-Bug fixes
+• Bug fixes

-.
-Additional password checks
+• Additional password checks

-.
-Improved entropy calculations
+• Improved entropy calculations

-.
-UI enhancements
+• UI enhancements

-License 📄
-This project is licensed under the MIT License - see the LICENSE file for details.

 Security Note 🔐
 This tool:

-.
-Does not store or log any passwords
+• Does not store or log any passwords

-.
-Runs entirely locally on your machine
+• Runs entirely locally on your machine

-.
-Is for educational purposes only
+• Is for educational purposes only